-Quick recap of our multilingual family
+Background of our multilingual family

-English is the dominant language (small town, USA); my children’s minority languages are Chinese (through me) and Korean (through our nanny).
+This year, we hit huge multilingual milestones!
+Currently, my children’s minority languages are Chinese (mainly through me) and Korean (through our nanny).

 1. All you need is one dedicated person to raise a multilingual child